amishi71/silent-corruption/README.md

 ## What this is

-A two-system face-off for detecting silent corruption in scientific instrument data — built as a direct precursor to anomaly detection work on real HEP datasets (CERN track).
+A two-system face-off for detecting silent corruption in scientific instrument data — built as a direct precursor to anomaly detection work on real HEP datasets.

 **System 1 — Invariant rules engine:** Deterministic checks encoding physical constraints: field ranges, registered detector IDs, timestamp monotonicity, cross-field amplitude